MartinKBeck/TwitterScraper/README.md

 # Scraping Tweets from Twitter
-This repository contains various materials that follow my tweet scraping articles.
+This repository contains various materials that follow my series of tweet scraping articles.

 <b>All materials pertaining to GetOldTweets3 are rendered obsolete due to changes in Twitter search APIs.
 Materials are left for archival reasons.</b>